How Long Does Culinary School Take to Complete?

 Culinary Arts, Culinary Management, Restaurant Management and Hospitality are common degree choices.
 Johnson and Wales University offers a Liberal Arts program for aspiring chefs, providing a broad spectrum of knowledge and skills.

 A master’s degree includes an additional two years of instruction after a bachelor’s degree is completed.
 You usually need to complete a thesis once you have finished all of your coursework.
 Also, since these degrees dive deeper into culinary theory and concepts, they often involve more intensive focus, such as nutrition, food science or hospitality.
-This advanced degree path prepares you for higher-level careers, such as general manager.

 Whether you choose to pursue Culinary Arts, Culinary Management or Liberal Arts degree, or commit to a higher-level master’s education, you will find culinary training options and pastry making options to meet your education needs at the college or university level.